SIRI CARPENTER, PH.D.

-Co-founded and co-direct non-profit online publication that provides tools and resources to help science journalists hone their craft.
+- Co-founded and edit non-profit online publication that provides tools and resources to help science journalists hone their skills.

-With co-founder, share editorial control over the development of the publication; assign stories to freelancers and negotiate salaries; respond to pitches and craft story ideas; write and edit individual stories; manage contracted editors and copyeditor; oversee fellowship program; manage production schedule and budget; acquire grant support for the publication; manage a board of advisers; manage social media and outreach for the publication; speak at conferences and journalism schools.
+- Oversee development of the publication; develop story ideas; assign stories to freelancers; write and edit individual stories; manage contracted editors and copyeditor; oversee fellowship program; manage production schedule and budget; acquire grant support; manage social media and outreach for the publication; speak at conferences and journalism schools.